tncasimiro/tncasimiro/README.md

 - 😄 Pronouns: they/them

 - ⚡ Fun fact:
-  - I am currently studying Computer Engineering, but I already have a degree in Architecture and Urbanism
+  - I have a degree in Architecture and Urbanism

 ---